 Adding fruit to traditionally produced Lambic is a significantly more recent development in brewing history, and likely began as a cottage industry.
 In fact, the first explicit mention we find of a cherry addition lies in the 1878 manuscript of tenant farmer Josse De Pauw from Schepdaal, Belgium.
 He writes: “Take good clear lambic, two years old, at least good tasting, twenty kilograms of good ripe cherries per one hundred litres of lambic.
 Press the cherries and add the stones (pits).
 Leave to rest, draw off until December and leave to rest for twenty to thirty days, then bottle, stopper, and lay down.”
 The fact that this tradition blossomed around the village of Schaarbeek outside of Brussels is no accident as the cherries of the same name were once abundant in the area.
 And while cherries were likely the first fruit to be combined with Lambic, they were certainly not the last.
 The resultant beers have traditionally been named simply for the fruit included.
 Therefore a cherry Lambic is known as Kriek, a raspberry Lambic is known as Frambozen, and a peach Lambic is called Peche.
 For traditional Kriek, the whole cherry fruit is used, fresh after the harvest, when summer temperatures are still high.
 Traditional Peche begins slightly later in the season, again with whole fruit, however, the stones are not included.
 Fresh raspberries are added ripe.

 pFriem Pruim began, well over a year ago, as fruited Lambics have for centuries.
 The malt bill consisted of 60% malted barley and 40% wheat.
 Aged hops were added to the boil.
 Rather than sending the wort to a coolship we used a modern heat exchanger to chill before deliberately inoculating with the same magical mixed culture that’s wafted through Belgian windows for centuries.
-Next the beer matured in French oak barrels for 1 year.
-Finally, our good friends at Sherwood Orchards in Sherwood, OR harvested 1000lbs. of beautiful, sweet, and juicy Brooks and Italian Plums.
-We then added them to our established Lambic inspired beer at a whopping 3.2lbs. per gallon.
-The fruit and the beer were then left alone to mingle for more than nine months.
+Next the beer matured in French oak barrels for 9 months.
+Finally, our good friends at Sherwood Orchards in Sherwood, OR harvested 1000lbs. of beautiful, sweet, and juicy Brooks plums.
+We then added them to our established Lambic-inspired beer at a whopping 3.2lbs. per gallon.
+The fruit and the beer were then left alone to mingle for two more months before bottling.
 They are now one.